zoya1/Predicting_Heart_Failure_Survival/README.md

 ### Model Evaluation AND Best Model Selection

 Numeric variables were scaled using MinMaxScaler.
 Data was then split into train and test data for model creation and evaluation process.
-Evaluation metric we chose were Accuracy score and F1 score.
+Evaluation metric we chose were Accuracy score, F1 score and AUC value.

  #### Baseline
 * Logistic Regression baseline:  Linear Regression model with default parameter was used to get the base line prediction.